-By the end of 2018, the federal government will have set up an electronic health record for all your health data – including sensitive issues like mental health treatments and other conditions you may wish to remain private – unless you opt out by 15 October 2018.
+In early 2019, the federal government will set up an electronic health record for all your health data – including sensitive issues like mental health treatments and other conditions you may wish to remain private – unless you opt out by 31 January 2019.

 Doctors will be able to access your record to assist in their treatment of you, which could be essential in emergency situations.
 But security experts warn privacy breaches are only a matter of time.

-There's been a lot of public discussion since the three month opt-out period started last week.
+There's been a lot of public discussion since the opt-out period started.
 So we've looked into the pros and cons to help you decide if you want in or out.